UI Design Patterns - What’s The Difference Between Search and Filter?

 The results returned will match Bose, Noise Canceling, and Headphones.
 The first page or so will return the most accurate products.

-However, as you click through more pages, you’ll find different brands of headphones other than Bose, or headphones that aren’t noise canceling, or other Bose products.
+However, as you click through more pages, you’ll find different brands of headphones other than Bose, or headphones that aren’t noise canceling, or other Bose products than headphones.

 As you continue the products become less and less relevant to what you initially searched for.